SebaSTU12/ArmaTec-UXD/README.md

 Subsequently, a customer journey map was crafted to visualize how the user's experience would unfold within the application.
 ### Customer Journeymap
 ![Customer Journey Map](https://github.com/SebaSTU12/ArmaTec-UXD/assets/108956185/5efeaf05-8d86-42a5-b073-e61b14deff79)

+We developed a benchmark to assess and compare our performance with other similar apps and websites.
+This provides key insights for improvement, ensuring that our application stands out in terms of innovation and effectiveness.
 ### Benchmarking
 ![Benchmarking](https://github.com/SebaSTU12/ArmaTec-UXD/assets/108956185/09a81d23-ac71-4121-aaca-e5013eff9367)
 ## Structure